 - Extended Capture on LG smartphone

-- How to make scrolling screenshots on any Android phones
+- How to make scrolling screenshots on any Android phone

 - First, enable Smart capture from Advanced settings.